 One dramatic opportunity for future development discussed during the Commission's meetings is in the area of telecommunications.
 The success of recent television programs of Jewish content on both public and commercial networks is a clear indication of the vast potential of this new field.
-The explosion of cable television suggests that one day it may be possible with the flick of a dial to tune in to programs of Jewish dance, music, drama, interviews with Jewish writers and political figures, and to receive daily programs from Israel.
-Indeed a new "electronic village," as described by one commissioner, could in the near future enable Jews of all ages to interact with many aspects of their Jewish heritage on a continuing basis.
+The explosion of cable television suggests that one day it may be possible jewiah book fihil 10/18/90 9:07 AM Page 🎢 with the flick of a dial to tune in to programs of jewish dance, music, drama, interviews with Jewish writers and political figures, and to receive daily programs from Israel, Indeed a new electronic villing st described by one commissioner, could in the near future enable Jews of all ages to interact with many aspects of their Jewish heritage on a continuing basis.